joepatmckenna/joepatmckenna.github.io/_posts/2018-01-20-sigmoid-derivs.md

 with corresponding eigenvalues $j+1$, with the convention ${i\choose j}=0$ if $i<j$.
 I'll defer the proof of this claim to after the current proof.
 Now, we realize the utility of eigendecompositions for powering.

-The logistic function $f$ is represented by the alternating sum of the eigenvectors
+The sigmoid function $f$ is represented by the alternating sum of the eigenvectors

 $$\begin{pmatrix}1&0&\cdots&0\end{pmatrix}^T = \sum_{j=0}^n(-1)^jv_{n,j}.$$